jyoung57/reading-notes/code-102/07-ControlFlow.md

 * The name of the function.
 * A list of parameters to the function, enclosed in parentheses and separated by commas.
 * The JavaScript statements that define the function, enclosed in curly brackets, { /* … */ }.

+># Questions:
+1. What is control flow?
+- Is the order in which the computer executes statements in a script.

+2. What is a JavaScript function?
+- A block of code designed to perform a particular task.
+It's executed when "something" invokes it.

+3. What does it mean to invoke or call a function?
+- To perform the specified actoins with the indicated parameters.

+4. Where are the parenthesis for when you define a function?
+- After the name of the function.